DenisDPR/MACHINE-LEARNING/README.md

 <br />

 Prior to understand ML, one should know atleast some of the following mathematical topics:
-i) linear algebra
+- linear algebra
-ii) probability theory
+- probability theory
-iii) calculus
+- calculus
-iv) statistics
+- statistics
-v) calculus of variations
+- calculus of variations
-vi) graph theory
+- graph theory
-vii) optimization methods (Lagrange multipliers)
+- optimization methods (Lagrange multipliers)

 ### Other prerequisites:
 Knowledge of basic computer science principles and skills, at a level sufficient to write a reasonably non-trivial computer program.